 My maternity leave checklist

 When it came time to prep for maternity leave this time, I didn’t want to just check off a thousand to-dos and call it good.
-We upped my work hours so that I could catch up from being sick and also prep for maternity leave, but I still have a limited number of hours even while preparing for maternity leave… around 15 hours.
+We upped my work hours so I could catch up from being sick and also prep for maternity leave, but I still have a limited number of hours even while preparing for maternity leave… around 15 hours.

 So I knew I had to figure out what my business really needed while I was away.
 I’ve written a few other posts on taking maternity leave, so if you haven’t read them, these are for you!